Sliding mode on tangential sets of Filippov systems: Some examples of tangential sliding vector fields

-The function $\eta,$ that describes the manifold $M$ contained in $\Sigma^{\tang},$ and the tangential sliding vector field $Z^{\tang}_M$ depends on the multiplicity of the tangential contact between $Z_+$ and $Z_-$ with $\Sigma$ at points of $M$.
-This section is devoted to explore several example where the function $\mathbf{\eta}$ can be obtained in terms of $h$ and the Lie derivatives $Z_+^i h$.
+The function $\eta$, which describes the manifold $M$ contained in $\Sigma^{\tang}$, and the tangential sliding vector field $Z^{\tang}_M$, depend on the multiplicity of the tangential contact between $Z+$ and $Z_-$ with $\Sigma$ at points of $M$.
+This section is devoted to exploring several examples where the function $\mathbf{\eta}$ can be obtained in terms of $h$ and the Lie derivatives $Z_+^i h$.